Nikaoto/nn.lua/readme.md

 The weights and biases can be randomized or assigned.
 The `raw_*` functions are used internally.
 The neuron values are just placeholders, used only for caching activations during backpropagation.

+`act_fns` is a string array, which denotes the activation functions between neuron layers.
+So, if we have 4 layers and `act_fns = {"sigmoid", "relu"}`, then from layer 1 to layer 2 a sigmoid function will be applied and from layer 2 to layer 3 a relu will be applied.
+After that the values are `nil`, so from layer 3 to layer 4, no function will be applied to the neuron activations, which is equivalent to a linear activation function.

 #### Saving/loading a neural network